goustoben/gousto-webclient/readme.md

 This project is in the process of gradual migration to Prettier.
 As such, only the files whitelisted under `src/.prettierignore` should be formatted with prettier.

 This means that generally, you shouldn't configure your IDE to format every file on save: instead it should respect the `.prettierignore` file if it's possible.
 Sorry for the inconvenience.

+#### Migrating a new route

+If you'd like to introduce prettier inside an unmigrated-yet route, please follow these steps:

+1. Modify "files" section under "Make eslint rules agree with prettier" in `devbox-platform/code/gousto-webclient/src/.eslintrc.js`
+2. Modify the end of devbox-platform/code/gousto-webclient/src/.prettierignore
+3. In the top `src`, invoke `prettier -w src`
+4. Review changes to catch any weirdness (due to automatic semicolon insertion or a human-visible change in a React component output)
+5. Invoke `./scripts/compare-code-health.sh`
+6. For each eslint warning, decide how to fix it:
+   - bless: modify overrides in `.eslintrc.js` to say it's not an error
+   - pacify: refactor code to make both prettier and eslint happy
+   - suppress: add "// eslint-ignore-next-line <type>"
+7. For test coverage warnings (due to changing amount of lines and thus percentages), find out how to increase the coverage
+8. Check that the app behaves the same

+*After* the merge into `develop`, add the commit's hash into `.git-blame-ignore-revs` so that the bulk change doesn't show up in people's `git blame` invocations.
+Unfortunately it requires two merges, because we haven't invented self-referencing commits yet.

 ## [Code Health](#code-health)
 ### Run code health locally